 §11.201.
 Procedural Requirements for Application Submission.

 This subchapter establishes the procedural requirements for Application submission.
 Only one Application may be submitted for a Development Site in an Application Round.
-While the Application Acceptance Period is open or prior to the Application deadline, an Applicant may withdraw an Application and subsequently file a new Application utilizing the original pre-application fee (as applicable) that was paid as long as no substantive evaluation was performed by the Department and the re-submitted Application relates to the same Development Site, consistent with §11.9(e)(3) regarding pre-application Site changes.
+While the Application Acceptance Period is open or prior to the Application deadline, an Applicant may withdraw an Application and subsequently file a new Application utilizing the original preapplication fee (as applicable) that was paid as long as no substantive evaluation was performed by the Department and the re-submitted Application relates to the same Development Site, consistent with §11.9(e)(3) of this chapter (relating to Criteria promoting the efficient use of limited resources and applicant accountability).
 Applicants are subject to the schedule of fees as set forth in §11.901 of this chapter (relating to Fee Schedule).